fumlug/.github/profile/README.md

-# Ferdowsi LUG
-We have migrated to codeberg:
+# We have migrated to codeberg:
 - https://codeberg.org/FUMLUG